Arkzenir/VSLockAndKey/README.md

   combination works regardless of metal — a bronze file only needs to be bronze tier or better to file a bronze key, and can file a steel key too, as long as the file's own tier is high enough.
-- **Keyrings.** A holdable container that accepts only keys.
-Keys inside a keyring you're carrying work exactly as if they were loose in your inventory.
+- **Keyrings.** A holdable container that accepts only keys — right-click it (with nothing targeted) to open its own inventory screen and manage its contents.
+Keys inside a keyring you're carrying anywhere in your inventory work exactly as if they were loose, whether or not the keyring's screen is currently open.
 Capacity scales with the keyring's material.
 - **Admin bypass and per-lock exemptions**, configurable — see below.
 - **Metal variants matching lock materials**: bronze (any of the three real alloys),